 Wedding Photographer at Hampton Court House

-The grand hall at Hampton Court House: Wedding Ceremonies take place here and afterwards, it provides a splendid backdrop for some portraits of the newly-weds.
+The Grand Hall at Hampton Court House: Wedding Ceremonies take place here, and afterwards, it provides a splendid backdrop for some portraits of the newlyweds.

 I took this ceremony photograph from the back of the Main Hall.
 It shows a fantastic view over Bushy Park through the ornate draped windows.
-Earlier, some park deer had approached the building to see what was going on.
+Earlier, some park deer had approached the building to see what was happening.
 The window on the right is the left window on the bride’s side in the top portrait.

-The venue is licensed for civil marriage ceremonies and civil partnerships by the London Borough of Richmond-upon-Thames.
+The venue is licensed for civil marriage ceremonies and partnerships by the London Borough of Richmond-upon-Thames.
 The Richmond Registrars are very relaxed about wedding photography and even allow photography of the signing of the register.

 Read on as I take you through a wedding day at Hampton Court House…

 Round every corner, there’s somewhere new for some lovely portraits of the couple.
-I try to capture them naturally enjoying each other’s company.
+I try to capture them naturally, enjoying each other’s company.
 Smiles like this just can’t be staged.

 Read More>> Build Your London Wedding Photography Package.